-- 8 Hydro has also updated its wheeling rate from 0.423¢ per kWh to 0.911¢ per kWh for Island - 9 Industrial Customers to reflect 2019 Test Year costs.
+- 8 Hydro has also updated its wheeling rate from 0.423¢ per kWh to 0.895¢ per kWh for Island - 9 Industrial Customers to reflect 2019 Test Year costs.
 There are no customers currently accessing - 10 the wheeling rate.
-However, Hydro is proposing to maintain the rate in the event that it may be - 11 required.
+However, Hydro is proposing to maintain the rate in the event that it may be - required until it is replaced with the implementation of an open access transmission tariff.